* Archive page for historical reference only. This page is no longer being actively updated *

 Edelman is the world's biggest public relations agency, and arguably also the most widely admired.
-Still owned and run by its founding family in a sector dominated by subsidiaries of multinational marketing groups, it has swept the board in recent years for industry accolades, regularly named Agency of the Year by multiple trade publications and organisations and as Agency of the Decade in 2010 by both Ad Age and industry monitor The Holmes Report.
+Still owned and run by its founding family in a sector dominated by subsidiaries of multinational marketing groups, it has swept the board in recent years for industry accolades, regularly named as Agency of the Year by multiple trade publications and organisations and as Agency of the Decade in 2010 by both Ad Age and industry monitor The Holmes Report.
+(It was runner-up in 2020 to Weber Shandwick).
 Although originally known mainly for consumer and healthcare PR, it has established a much envied reputation for excellence in corporate PR and public affairs since 2000, and was one of the pioneers in word-of-mouth marketing and social media.
 Although the US is still its core market, it has also established an expansive global network since the end of the 1990s, becoming one of the leading agencies in Europe and the Asia Pacific region.
-Parent company DJE Holdings Inc also owns several other smaller PR and consultancy agencies including Zeno, Assembly (a dedicated unit for Microsoft), Krispr (for Kellogg's) and food & beverage specialist Edible.
+Parent company DJE Holdings Inc also owns several other smaller PR and consultancy agencies including Zeno, Assembly (a dedicated unit for Microsoft), healthcare specialists BioScience Communications and Salutem, and food & beverage specialist Edible.
 United Entertainment Group is a sports and entertainment marketing joint venture with United Talent Agency.
 Former journalist and WWII public information officer Daniel J Edelman launched the agency in Chicago in 1952, gradually building a national and then international footprint.
 He remained group chairman right up until his death in 2013, aged 92.
-His son Richard Edelman is now president & CEO.
-Fee income for 2017 hit a new high of $894m.
-(Separate subsidiary Zeno generated an additional $59m, putting it just outside the Global Top 30).
-In 2011, Edelman overtook Weber Shandwick for the first time to become the #1 PR revenue by global fee income.
-The Holmes Report has ranked it as the world's largest PR firm every year since then.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+His son Richard Edelman is now CEO, but Matt Harrington was named as president in 2019; the first non-family member to hold that title.
+The Edelman family control around 80% of the equity; the rest is mostly divided between senior managers.
+Fee income peaked in 2017 at $894m, but declined unexpectedly the following year.
+There was a marginal improvement in 2019 to $892m, but the pandemic resulted in a further decline in 2020 to $840m.
+However, 2021 saw income rebound to a new high of $985m.
+The US accounted for 62% of income and the UK for around 9%.
+The DJE Holdings parent group, which includes separate subsidiary Zeno, last reported combined revenues in 2018 of $964m.
+PRovoke estimated $926m for 2020, including $86m for Zeno.
+Edelman overtook Weber Shandwick for the first time in 2011 to become the #1 PR agency by global fee income.
+The Holmes Report, and its successor PRovoke, has ranked it as the world's largest PR firm every year since then.
+In 2021, PRovoke named Zeno as Global Creative PR Agency of the Year, and Midsize North American Agency of the Year.
+Barby Siegel is CEO.

 Which clients does Edelman handle?
 Find out more from the Adbrands Account Assignments database